michfield/sublime-strapdown-preview/README.md

 `target` argument can be:

 * `browser`: Creates a HTML file in the OS temporary folder and opens it with the configured browser.
-* `disk`: Creates a HTML file in the OS temporary folder.
+* `disk`: Creates a HTML file within the folder of the original markdown file.
 * `sublime`: Opens a new view in Sublime Text and puts the HTML content in it.

 ### Metadata